next-dev-team/next-libray/docs/index.md

 import 'components-next/es/assets/styles.css';
 ```

-import style on demand : in case we need only
+import style on demand : in case we need only some components

 ```bash
 import 'components-next/es/button/button.css';